B-Rich/mtg-db-scripts/README.md

 # mtg-db-scripts
-Database scripts to initialize the server database tables.
+SQL scripts to initialize the MySQL database to be used by the mtg-server project.